 • Airbnb and Corporate Clients

-The improvement of the Airbnb Company shows that it is ready to do business with high-profile clients.
+The improvement of the Company shows that it is ready to do business with high-profile clients.
 For instance, celebrities, politicians, high-class people in business and other individuals with high statuses show interest in Airbnb properties.
 The Company also provides high-class homes that match the standards of high-end hotel rooms.
 Moreover, corporate clients prefer exclusive privacy and hotels may not offer the level of privacy that such clients need.
 Airbnb’s future is bright because high-profile clients are a major benefit to the company.
-Suppose corporate clients begin to book vacation homes more than they pay for luxury hotel rooms, Airbnb Company will gain more profit than it predicted.
+Suppose corporate clients begin to book vacation homes more than they pay for luxury hotel rooms, the Company will gain more profit than it predicted.

 • Uncontrolled Listing on Airbnb

 The owners of Airbnb properties are benefiting as the number of tourists continues to hike.
 Soon every homeowner with a luxury home will want to list their homes under Airbnb Company.
-The uncontrolled listing of vacation homes under Airbnb will make it difficult to decide the best properties for travelers.
+The uncontrolled listing of vacation homes under Airbnb will make it difficult to decide the best properties for travellers.
 Also, tourists are likely to have a difficult time selecting spaces that match their expectations.
 Airbnb listing is incredible, but overcrowding of properties is not good for the company.

 • Effect on Hotels

-The more the interest for booking Airbnb properties increases, the fewer tourists book hotel rooms.
+The more the interest in booking Airbnb properties increases, the fewer tourists book hotel rooms.
 Hotels are also part of the tourism and hospitality sector.
 The future of Airbnb threatens the future of hotels because of the stiff competition that will arise between the two.
-Tourists will always choose high-standard spaces with affordable prices.
+Tourists will always choose high-standard spaces at affordable prices.
 Hence hoteliers will need to take their game to an advanced level to win the hearts of travels.
 Otherwise, hoteliers will have a hard time competing with Airbnb regarding customer attraction.